jshvn/dotfiles/README.md

 ## 📘 Notes

-If you change the location of this repo on the filesystem, you will need to re-run the appropriate `install/*/link.sh` script again because the symlinks to the files within this repo will be broken.
+If you change the location of this repo on the filesystem, you will need to re-run the `bootstrap.sh` or `link.sh` script again because the symlinks to the files within this repo will be broken.

 The scripts are intelligent enough to work regardless of where the git repo is located on the system.
 It will automatically pick up the location and make the appropriate symlinks when the `install/install.sh` script is run.

 You need not worry about packages being reinstalled: if the packages are already installed, brew will identify that and skip them.
-Some of the casks and App Store packages will give an error indicating they are already installed - this is expected and can be safely ignored.

 ## 📚 References